ruxy1212/gallery-truck/README.md

 ## PURE DnD Gallery

 A responsive Drag and Drop Gallery application, with search functionality built with ReactJS.
-Users will have to sign in to view the gallery page using the credentials: Email: `ruxylessur@gmail.com` and Password: `Pass!World`.
+Users will have to sign in to view the gallery page using the credentials: Email: `user@example.com` and Password: `1Password`.

 ## TASK